 How Much Water Do You Add?

-Parlor palm plants require that you give them enough water to seep out of the bottom of the pot.
-The size of your plants’ container will depend on the exact amount of water required, with smaller containers needing less water than larger ones.
+I water my parlor palms continuously until water starts seeping out of the drainage holes in the plant pot.
+The size of your plant’s container will depend on the amount of water required, with smaller containers needing less water than larger ones.

 Parlor palms do not like soggy or wet feet.
-For this reason, it’s a good idea to remove all excess water out of your saucer or tray within an hour after watering your plant.
+For this reason, removing all excess water from your saucer or tray within an hour after watering your plant is a good idea.

 Parlor palms will tell you if you are overwatering them.
 Some signs of overwatering include: